alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/red-gate-tools-sql-dependency-tracker.md

 tags: [Sql Server]
 categories: [Tools and library]
 ---
-I must admit that I really loves tools from [RedGate](http://www.red-gate.com) and recently Iâ€™ve discovered the [Sql Dependency Tracker](http://www.red-gate.com/products/SQL_Dependency_Tracker/index.htm), an exceptional tool to manage dependencies between objects in a database.
+I must admit that I really loves tools from [RedGate](http://www.red-gate.com) and recently I've discovered the [Sql Dependency Tracker](http://www.red-gate.com/products/SQL_Dependency_Tracker/index.htm), an exceptional tool to manage dependencies between objects in a database.

 This tool is really great because with a few click you can have different graphs that represents dependency relation between objects in the database.
-Iâ€™m working on a legacy database, and I have two very old view that were replaced by another indexed view, that performs better and has better column names.
+I'm working on a legacy database, and I have two very old view that were replaced by another indexed view, that performs better and has better column names.
 We ported almost everything, but I need to know if some stored procedure or object still uses the old views.
 I simply open the Sql Dependency Tracker and immediately I found this graph

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image_thumb30.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image30.png)